 - health & safety: it is vital to keep in mind the health and safety of both students and faculty while abroad.
-The University’s Policy Concerning Global Study, Travel, and Research does not permit travel to certain countries and areas based on the U.S. State Department Travel Advisory system.
+The University’s travel policies do not permit travel to certain countries and areas based on the U.S. State Department Travel Advisory system.

 - Varying options of 3 credits (3 – 4 weeks) to 6 credits (5 – 7 weeks)

 - 12.5 contact hours per credit, which includes class time and course related activities

 - You can serve as the sole professor leading the program

 - Co-teach with other UNC faculty or from the host location abroad

 - Paired with a course taught at the host institution